antoineprudhomme5/graphql-express-tutorial/part-2/article-2.md

 ### rewrite resolve methods

+With Grahql-express, we can return promises in resolve methods, and that's awesome, because a lot of mongoose queries return promises !
+So except the cases where we have to do more than a simple query, we can directly return the mongoose query !

+### remove the fakeDatabase

+The fakeDatabase object and the self-invoking function that fill the database are now become useless, we can remove them to clean our code.

 *Congratulation, we now have a real database to manage or Todolist !
 You know now how to use a database with GraphQL.*